withhaibun/haibun/README.md

 # Packages

-haibun is composed of several packages that can be configured at runtime via the cli package.
+haibun is composed of a number of packages, each with minimum dependencies, which can be configured at runtime via the cli package.
 See the [modules](modules) directory.

 # Development